20 Years of Ice Dam Experience – Here’s What It Looks Like

-I’ve never been a guy who turns away from a challenge.
+I’ve never been one to turn away from a challenge.
 I said, “Sure I can do it.”
 That evening we did our very first ice dam job, long before we’d ever even heard the term “ice dam.”
 It was a commercial building.
 The scuppers were frozen solid with ice.
 There was a big roof leak waiting to happen, but we weren’t even thinking about that.

 We were 20-something years old.
 It was 2 in the morning.
 We were having the time of our lives, melting ice with hot water in the middle of winter – and making solid money doing it.
 Are you kidding me?
 This was truly awesome!